The World of Glamour

-The World of Glamour was an Australian television series which aired 1964 to 1965 on Sydney station TCN-9.
-Hosted by Elaine White, and revolved around about fashion and beauty.
-It seems to have aired in a 27-minute time-slot.
-It is not known if any of the episodes still exist, given the wiping of the era.
+The World of Glamour was an Australian television series which aired from 1964 to 1965 on Sydney station TCN-9.
+Hosted by Elaine White, the series revolved around about fashion and beauty.
+Based on some airing times, it was likely in a time-slot around 27 minutes long.
+It is not known if any of the episodes have been preserved, given the common practice of wiping during the era in which it aired.